Dr. Biology: This is Ask A Biologist, a program about the living world and I'm Dr. Biology, here with my co-host Ramon Santos.

 Dr. Biology: The microscope, ah.
 A young microscopist being born; I love it.

 Oh, and remember, even though our program is not broadcast live, you can still send us your questions about biology using our companion website.
 The address is askabiologist.asu.edu.
-Or you can just Google the words "Ask a Biologist".
+Or you can just Google the words 'ask a biologist'.
+I'm Dr. Biology.

 Ramon: And I'm Ramon Santos.